dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1364: Wealth concentration can harm societal equality.
+### T1364: Concentrated wealth leads to inequality with negative consequences.

 |Support|
 |---|